menor/detritus-pantry/README.md

 [Git - The Simple Guide](http://rogerdudler.github.io/git-guide/) by Roger Dudler.
 Great guide to start using Git in 5 minutes.
 Includes links to more guides and resources

 ###RegEx##
 [RegEx Golf](http://regex.alf.nu/) is a game to practice your RegEx-Fu.
+[RegEx Crossword](http://regexcrossword.com/) is another game to improve your Regular Expressions knowledge.

 ### Object Oriented Design ###
 Object-oriented design is the process of planning a system of interacting objects for the purpose of solving a software problem.
 It is one approach to software design.